 Introduction to PostgreSQL Transaction

-PostgreSQL transaction handle using the commit, begin, and rollback statements, PostgreSQL database transaction is a unit of work which consists the one or more statements.
-An example of a complete transaction transfers money from one bank account to another bank account or withdraw money from ATM, a complete transaction in any database is consist of debiting money from one account and successfully credit it on another account.
+PostgreSQL transaction handle using the commit, begin, and rollback statements; PostgreSQL database transaction is a unit of work that consists the one or more statements.
+An example of a complete transaction transfers money from one bank account to another bank account or withdraws money from ATM; a complete transaction in any database consists of debiting money from one account and successfully credit it to another account.
 PostgreSQL transaction is ACID (Atomicity, Consistency, Isolation, and Durability) compliant, transaction in PostgreSQL is fully ACID compliant.
 Transaction in any database consists of one or more statement which executes as per order.

 Below is the working of the transaction statement in PostgreSQL.

 1. There are different use or work of each statement in PostgreSQL.
-Below is the properties of transactions.
+Below are the properties of transactions.

-2. Atomicity is consists of operations that we have performed on the database is fully completed or not completed.
-If the transactions are failed in the middle then the transaction is rollback up to the last save point.
+2. Atomicity is consists of operations that we have performed on the database that is fully completed or not completed.
+If the transactions are failed in the middle, then the transaction is rollback up to the last save point.

 3. Consistency properties in PostgreSQL define as the database was properly changed its state of transactions up to the last transactions savepoint.
 At the time of working on transactions, consistency of transactions is more important.